-2.12.2 Being the primary recipients of operational outputs (Valuation Rolls, Councils Tax Valuation Lists and Electoral Registers), LVJB recognises both North and South Lanarkshire councils as key stakeholders and will consult with these bodies in all areas relating to these matters.
+- 2.12.1 The support services provided by South Lanarkshire Council will continue to be managed by regular liaison meetings with relevant persons in each of the supporting resources. - 2.12.2 Being the primary recipients of operational outputs (Valuation Rolls, Councils Tax Valuation Lists and Electoral Registers), LVJB recognises both North and South Lanarkshire councils as key stakeholders and will consult with these bodies in all areas relating to these matters. - 2.12.3 LVJB will continue to commit resources to the workings of the Scottish Assessors Association.

-Such matters are managed via identified officers from each organisation who maintain dialogue on a number of areas of mutual interest, in recognition that both North and South Lanarkshire councils are key stakeholders.

-2.12.3 LVJB will continue to commit resources to the workings of the Scottish Assessors Association.
 In this respect, it will participate in Plenary, Committee and Working Group meetings and fully engage in the exchange of information, ideas and knowledge provided by this association with a view to continuing the process of sharing services where possible and sharing best practice.